weichichou/pokemon-type-matchup/README.md

 This is my full-stack app for practice purpose.

-Pokemon lovers can easily check the results for different type matchup.
+Easily check the results for different type matchup.
 (For example, water-type pokemons can make double damage to fire-type ones.)

 ## Table of Contents